-- Maintaining children's welfare as our paramount concern. - Providing an environment in which children feel safe, secure, valued and respected; confident to talk openly and sure of being listened to, and that concerns will be reassessed when situations do not improve. - Providing suitable support and guidance so that children have a range of appropriate adults who they feel confident to approach if they are in difficulties. - Being mindful of the changing behaviours of the children and looking beyond the school into what is happening in other areas of the child's life. - Taking a child's wishes or feelings into account when determining what action to take and what services to provide to protect them; children will be given the opportunity to express their views and given feedback wherever possible. - Using the curriculum including PSHCE and Relationship Education to provide opportunities for increasing self-awareness, self-esteem, assertiveness and decision making so that all students have a range of contacts and strategies to ensure their own protection and understand the importance of protecting others; and to recognise when they do not feel safe and identify who they might/can talk to. - Ensuring that sufficient account is taken of the nature, age range and other significant features of the school in the provisions made for safeguarding; for example, e-safety, historical issues, how to build resilience to the risks of radicalisation or matters referred to in KCSIE 2019 such as looked after children and Female Genital Mutilation (FGM). - All children who, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection: to feel safe, secure, valued and respected, and feel confident, and know how to approach adults if they are in difficulties. - Working with parents to build an understanding of the school's responsibility to ensure the welfare of all children including the need for referral to other agencies in some situations. - Ensuring all staff receive up to date training and support, are able to recognise the signs and symptoms of abuse, and are aware of the school's procedures and lines of communication. - Sharing information quickly and challenging inaction. - Monitoring children and young people who have been identified as "in need" including the need for protection; keeping confidential records which are stored securely and shared appropriately with other professionals. - Developing effective and supportive liaison with other agencies.
+- Maintaining children's welfare as our paramount concern. - Staff undergoing regular updated safeguarding training, including online safety, which is integrated, aligned and considered as part of the whole school or college safeguarding approach and wider staff training and curriculum planning. - Providing an environment in which children feel safe, secure, valued and respected; confident to talk openly and sure of being listened to, and that concerns will be reassessed when situations do not improve. - Teachers managing behaviour effectively to ensure a good and safe educational environment and all teachers have a clear understanding of the needs of all pupils. - Providing suitable support and guidance so that children have a range of appropriate adults who they feel confident to approach if they are in difficulties. - Being mindful of the changing behaviours of the children and looking beyond the school into what is happening in other areas of the child's life. - Taking a child's wishes or feelings into account when determining what action to take and what services to provide to protect them; children will be given the opportunity to express their views and given feedback wherever possible. - Using the curriculum including PSHCE and Relationship Education to teach about safeguarding and online safety as well as provide opportunities for increasing self-awareness, self-esteem, assertiveness and decision making so that all students have a range of contacts and strategies to ensure their own protection and understand the importance of protecting others; and to recognise when they do not feel safe and identify who they might/can talk to. - Ensuring that sufficient account is taken of the nature, age range and other significant features of the school in the provisions made for safeguarding; for example, e-safety, historical issues, how to build resilience to the risks of radicalisation or matters referred to in KCSIE 2022 such as looked after children and Female Genital Mutilation (FGM). - Ensuring all children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection: to feel safe, secure, valued and respected, and feel confident, and know how to approach adults if they are in difficulties. - Working with parents to build an understanding of the school's responsibility to ensure the welfare of all children including the need for referral to other agencies in some situations. - Ensuring all staff receive up to date training and support, are able to recognise the signs and symptoms of abuse and are aware of the school's procedures and lines of communication. - Sharing information quickly and challenging inaction. - Monitoring children and young people who have been identified as "in need" including the need for protection; keeping confidential records which are stored securely and shared appropriately with other professionals. - Developing effective and supportive liaison with other agencies.